Mid-Air Drawing of Curves on 3D Surfaces in Virtual Reality: Conclusion

 \subsection{Refinements to Mimicry Projection}

 We further explore refinements to \emph{mimicry} projection, that might improve curve projection in certain scenarios.

 {\bf Planar curves} are very common in design and visualization \cite{mccrae2011slices}.
 We can locally encourage planarity in mimicry projection by constructing a plane $N_i$ with normal $\Delta\bp_i \times \Delta\bp_{i-1}$ (i.e. the local plane of the mid-air stroke) and passing through the anchor point $\br_i$ (Figure~\ref{fig:historyProximity}b).
 We then intersect $N_i$ with $\CM$. $\bq_i$ is defined as the closest-point to $\br_i$ on the intersection curve that contains $\bq_{i-1}$.
 Note, we use $\pi_{spray}(\bp_i)$ for $i<2$, and we retain the most recently defined normal direction ($N_{i-1}$ or prior) when $N_i= \Delta\bp_i \times \Delta\bp_{i-1}$ is undefined.
-We find this method works well for near-planar curves, but the plane is sensitive to noise in the mid-air stroke (Figure~\ref{fig:anchoredProblems}f), and can feel {\it sticky} or less responsive for non-planar curves.
+We find this method works well for near-planar curves, but the plane is sensitive to noise in the mid-air stroke (Figure~\ref{fig:anchoredProblems}f), and can feel \emph{sticky} or less responsive for non-planar curves.

-{\bf Offset and Parallel surface drawing} captures the observation that users tend to draw an intended curve as a corresponding mid-air stroke on an imaginary offset or parallel surface of the object $\CM$.
-While we do not expect users to draw precisely on such a surface, we note that is unlikely a user would intentionally draw orthogonal to such a surface along the gradient of the 3D object.
+\textbf{Offset and parallel surface drawing} captures the observation that users tend to draw an intended curve as a corresponding stroke on an imaginary offset or parallel surface of the object $\CM$.
+While we do not expect users to draw precisely on such surfaces, it is unlikely a user would intentionally draw orthogonal to them.

-In scenarios when a user is sub-consciously drawing on a offset surface of $\CM$ (an isosurface of its signed-distance function $d_\CM(\cdot)$), we can remove the component of a user stroke segment that lies along the gradient $\nabla d_\CM$, when computing the desired anchor point $\br_i$ in Equation~\ref{eq:offsetSurface} as (Figure~\ref{fig:historyProximity}c):
+In scenarios when a user is sub-consciously drawing on an offset surface of $\CM$ (an isosurface of its signed-distance function $d_\CM(\cdot)$), we can remove the component of a user stroke segment along the gradient $\nabla d_\CM$, when computing the anchor point (Figure~\ref{fig:historyProximity}c):

 We can similarly locally constrain user strokes to a parallel surface of $\CM$ in Equation~\ref{eq:parallelSurface} as:

 Note that the difference from Eq.~\ref{eq:offsetSurface} is the position where $\nabla d_\CM$ is computed, as shown in Figure~\ref{fig:historyProximity}d.
 A parallel surface better matched user expectation than an offset surface in our pilot testing, but both techniques produced poor results when user drawing deviated from these imaginary surfaces (Figure~\ref{fig:anchoredProblems}g--l).